nwatson/chirpy/chirpy/readme.txt

 QDB, the first real Chirpy! web site, and to F2O.org for providing their free developer webspace, ideal for testing.
 Peace to you all.  --ct

+Chirpy! comes with ExplorerCanvas, from http://excanvas.sourceforge.net/, in order to support the <canvas> element, used by the HTML-based statistics, on Internet Explorer browsers.
+Please read the appropriate documentation, supplied in this package.

 ###############################################################################